-If for any reason you need to work offline, that is without having connectivity to Helix Server or without checking out files, you can manually enable write permission for the files and continue editing, adding, and deleting files as required.
+If for any reason you need to work offline, that is without having connectivity to Helix server or without checking out files, you can manually enable write permission for the files and continue editing, adding, and deleting files as required.

 To speed up reconcile operations, you can set the Modtime option for the workspace.
-For details, see "Create a workspace" on page 16.
+For details, see "Create a workspace" on page 18.

-To bring the Helix Server depot up to date with the work you did offline:
+To bring the Helix server depot up to date with the work you did offline:

-1. Right-click the folder that contains the files that you have edited, added, or deleted, and select Reconcile Offline Work.

-2. If there are files that need to be reconciled, the Reconcile Offline Work dialog appears.
+- 1. In the tree pane, on the Workspace tab, right-click the folder that contains the files that you have edited, added, or deleted, and select Reconcile Offline Work. - 2.
+If there are files that need to be reconciled, the Reconcile Offline Work dialog appears.